 Dr. Jenna Flowers is a licensed Marriage and Family Therapist, Author, and Speaker.

 She completed her undergraduate studies at the University of Michigan.
 She graduated with her MA in Spiritual Psychology from the University of Santa Monica, and Doctoral Degree in Psychology from the professional psychology school American Behavioral Studies Institute.
 Upon completing her Marriage and Family Therapy licensing board examinations in 2006, she has been in private practice in Newport Beach, California.
 Her book The Conscious Parent's Guide to Coparenting is published by Simon and Schuster and can be found on Amazon and Barnes & Noble for purchase.

 Past clinical experience and trainings include acting as Clinical Director at Mainspring Family Wellness Center, teaching as an adjunct faculty member at Azusa Pacific University the Marriage and Family Therapy Graduate Studies Program, Clinical Director of Aspire Recovery Outpatient treatment center, school counselor for Huntington Beach Unified School District, Staff therapist at the Center For Individual and Family Therapy.
 Dr. Flowers is currently completing and intensive trauma certification with Bessel van der Kolk.
-She has completed EMDR therapy training I and II through the EMDRIA Institute and is in the process of certification as well as studied Attachment Focused EMDR with Laurel Parnell.
+She has completed EMDR therapy training I and II through the EMDRIA Institute as well as studied Attachment Focused EMDR with Laurel Parnell.
 She is certified in Conversational Hypnosis.
 She has had the privilege of attending consultation groups with interpersonal neurobiology pioneer and author of "Parenting From the Inside Out" Daniel Siegel, MD., psychologist and co- author of The Whole Brain Child Dr. Tina Payne Bryson, couple’s counseling with therapist and author Kay Yerkovich, LCSW, reactive attachment training with Bryan Post, LCSW, intensive training with Cognitive Behavioral Psychiatrist David Burns, MD., and continues to train and consult with cutting edge clinicians.
-She is a member of the California Association of Marriage and Family Therapists and Anxiety Disorders Association of America.
+She is a member of the California Association of Marriage and Family Therapists.
 Dr. Flowers also enjoys philanthropy and is a past president of National Charity League Pacific Coast Chapter.
-She is also the Clinical Director of Mainspring Family Wellness Center in Newport Beach focusing on personal growth for the whole family.
-Dr. Flowers coparents and raises a blended family of four ages 20, 15, 13, and 9.
+Dr. Flowers coparents and raises a blended family of four ages 22, 17, 15, and 11.